makerdao/community/governance/votes/Executive vote - November 2, 2022.md

 - The MKR stream to the now offboarded [Strategic Happiness Core Unit (SH-001)](https://mips.makerdao.com/mips/details/MIP39c2SP11) will be cancelled, as detailed below.
 - [Oasis.app](https://oasis.app) will be whitelisted on the rETH/USD oracle, as detailed below.
 - **258,000 DAI** will be transferred to the BlockTower Legal and Risk Work SPF multi-sig as a result of the successful [Special Purpose Fund (SPF) application](https://vote.makerdao.com/polling/QmcV2pMZ#vote-breakdown), as detailed below.

-If this executive proposal passes, the following **additions** will be made to the Maker Protocol:
-- The technical deployment of Maker Teleport on [Starknet](https://starkware.co/starknet/) will take place, as detailed below.

 **Voting for this executive proposal will place your MKR in support of the changes and additions outlined above.**